Dancbeunny98/LimitedCreative/README.md

   - Players are able to remove LC armor (The leather) if they shift-click on it.
     Progress - Unsure how to fix
   - Some blocks (i.e. minecarts and its variants) are still allowed to be placed even when put in blacklisted blocks.
-    Progress - I think I know how to fix, will begin working on it
+    Progress - I know the issue, but not the fix